1-877-929-7245

 With a full free day ahead, you may wish to wander through Hoi An's picturesque streets to discover more of the city's culture.

-Delve into the scents and sights of the Cantonese Assembly Hall and its pretty gardens as incense wafts gently by the elaborate dragon statue.
-Alternatively, perhaps head to Trang coconut village for a slice of rural life.
-Here, you can book a basket boat trip through the tropical waterways.
-Embrace the laid-back Hoi An lifestyle by watching the world go by from a coffee shop.
-For lunch, you might like to enter Central Market to sample the local flavors in street-food stalls, including French-influenced banh mi, delicious pho soup and other interesting specialties.
+Delve into the scents and sights of the Cantonese Assembly Hall and its pretty gardens as incense wafts by the elaborate dragon statue.
+Alternatively, perhaps head to Trang coconut village for a slice of rural life - maybe booking a basket boat trip through the tropical waterways.
+Embrace the laid-back Hoi An lifestyle by watching the world go by from a coffee shop, and for lunch, you might like to enter Central Market to sample the local flavors in street-food stalls, including French-influenced banh mi, delicious pho soup and other interesting specialties.

 Day 9 - Flying into old Saigon